nreHieW/aoc23/notes.md

 #### Day 21
 Mathy day.
 Euclidean reminder is always a non-negative number whereas with regular division sign of the reminder depends on the sign of the dividend.

+#### Day 22
+More straightforward but the implementation is messy.

+#### Day 23
+Can just brute force dfs all paths.
+Visited is only on the current path so the path serves as the state.
+For part 2, treat as a weighted DAG since some cells only have one direction.

+#### Day 24
+Reference Stack Overflow for part1.
+Part 2 I learnt to use the Z3 solver.
+Compilation, build and run times were very slow on my machine so not sure if it is an Apple Silicon issue.

+To use the z solver solution: add `z3 = { version = "0.12", git="https://github.com/prove-rs/z3.rs.git", features = ["static-link-z3"]}` to `Cargo.toml`

+The linear algebra solution works because we can frame the rock as standing still and applying a delta vector to each of the hailstones instead.
+It is inspired from [this video](https://www.youtube.com/watch?v=nP2ahZs40U8&t=425s) and this [comment](https://www.reddit.com/r/adventofcode/comments/18pnycy/comment/keq7g67/?utm_source=share&utm_medium=web2x&context=3)